szaghi/FLAP/README.md

 character(*),           intent(IN)::  progname     !< Program name.
 integer(I4P),           intent(OUT):: error        !< Error trapping flag.
 ```
 The dummy arguments should be auto-explicative.
 Note that the _help_  and _examples_ dummy arguments are used for printing a pretty help message explaining the CLI usage, thus should be always provided even if they are optional arguments.
+It is worthy of note that when _parse_ method is invoked a consistency-check is invoked: in particular it is checked that all named CLAs (the non positional ones having defined the switch name) have a unique switch name in order to avoid ambiguity.

-The help messages are print is one of the following issues arise:
+The help messages are print if one of the following issues arise:
 - the switch name of unknown CLA is passed;
 - the number of passed CLAs is less than the required CLAs previously defined.